What Drives Compositional Generalization? The Importance of Continuous Training Objectives in Visual Generative Models: Impact Statement

 \subsubsection{Acknowledgments}

 This work was funded by the German Federal Ministry for Economic Affairs and Energy within the project ``NXT GEN AI METHODS'' (19A23014R).
 The compute used in this project was also funded by the German Research Foundation (DFG) under grants 417962828 and 539134284.
 Karim Farid and Rajat Sahay are part of the European Lab for Learning and Intelligent Systems (ELLIS) PhD program.
+This work was funded in part by the French government under management of Agence Nationale de la Recherche as part of the “France 2030” program, reference ANR-23-IACL-0008(PR[AI]RIE-PSAI project) and the ANR project VideoPredict ANR-21- FAI1-0002- 01.
+This work was also funded in part by IPCEI ME/CT project is supported by the Federal Ministry for Economic Affairs and Climate Action on the basis of a decision by the German Parliament, by the Ministry for Economic Affairs, Labor and Tourism of Baden-Württemberg based on a decision of the State Parliament of Baden-Württemberg, the Free State of Saxony on the basis of the budget adopted by the Saxon State Parliament, the Bavarian State Ministry for Economic Affairs, Regional Development and Energy and financed by the European Union – NextGenerationEU”.
+Cordelia Schmid would like to acknowledge the support by the K\"orber European Science Prize.
 The authors acknowledge support from the state of Baden\-W\"urttemberg through bwHPC.
-We thank Arian Mousakhan, Silvio Galesso, and Sudhanshu Mittal for valuable discussions and feedback during the development of this work.
+We thank Jelena Bratulic, Arian Mousakhan, Silvio Galesso, and Sudhanshu Mittal for valuable discussions and feedback during the development of this work.